New York State DOT Region 10, D031245 – Misc. Traffic & Safety Design and Integration Services — INFORM 2014 to 2019

-Wiley Engineering works with field service and JTMC operations personnel to investigate field and central equipment failures, diagnoses problems on and off site, and provide solutions to the system on both short and long term bases.
-Wiley also works with the prime consultant and the the other consultants to identify equipment discontinuation and obsolescence and to make recommendations on upgrades, replacements, and one-time-buys to ensure availabilities of spare parts for the system.
+Wiley Engineering works with field service and JTMC operations personnel to investigate field and central equipment failures, diagnoses problems on an off site, and provide solutions to the system on both short and long term bases.
+Wiley also works with the prime consultant and the other consultants to identify equipment discontinuation and obsolescence and to make recommendations on upgrades, replacements, and one-time-buys to ensure availabilities of spare parts for the system.
 Wiley Engineering attends regular “Technology Exchange” meetings with other Region 11 consultants to assure all equipment to operate smoothly in the system level.

 Nassau County DPW, PW-H6200002E – Traffic Management Center Operations, sub to Greenman-Pedersen, Inc., 2013 – On-going

 The Traffic Management Center (TMC) consists of control of over 900 traffic signals throughout Nassau County utilizing Siemens Actra control software.
 The TMC has the ability to control all aspects of the traffic signal controller including signal timing, splits and offsets.
 In addition, the TMC will have control of over 100 traffic incident management surveillance cameras utilizing Teleste control software.
 Problems identified utilizing the traffic incident management cameras, vehicle speed sensors, public safety radio communications, or telephone calls can initiate the adjustment of traffic signal timing in order to reduce vehicular congestion and delays.